Frequently Asked Questions

 - Nearly all IRA and SEP custodians provide the ability for you to trade Stocks, ETF’s and Options in your account.
 If yours doesn’t, you should consider a different custodian.
 There are many high quality companies out there like: Charles Schwab, Vanguard, E*Trade, etc. that have great account features and low commission costs.
 There is no reason to be with a company that restricts you from managing your money the way you want to, in accordance with federal laws.

 Is there an advantage to trading in an IRA or SEP vs. a non-deferred brokerage account?

 - For most people, yes, there can be.
 The main advantage to trading in an IRA or SEP account is the tax benefit.
-Most of my trades last from ~1 month to a few months.
+Most of my trades last from 2- 6 weeks.
 The profits on these trades are considered Short Term Capital Gains and are taxed at your nominal tax rate each tax year, reducing the potential compound gains.

-- IRA and SEP gains are only taxed when you take a distribution from the account, at your current nominal tax rate, and you are only taxed on your “net gains.”
+- IRA and SEP gains are only taxed when you take a distribution from the account.

 Can I trade in my 401(k), 403(b) or 457 Plan?